erinmikailstaples/stripe-agents/README.md

 ---

-Built with ❤️ using TypeScript, Stripe Agent Toolkit, OpenAI, and Galileo.
+Built with ❤️ using TypeScript, Stripe Agent Toolkit, OpenAI, and Galileo Agent Reliability.